Future Object Detection with Spatiotemporal Transformers: Conclusion

 \section{Conclusion}

-We have explored the task of future object prediction.
-A transformer-based object detector was trained for this task and adapted to process videos in order to capture the dynamics in the scene.
-The cross-attention mechanism provides a straightforward means to process videos and several different mechanisms were investigated.
-All provided substantial performance improvements over the baseline.
-Using sequential cross-attention lead to the best performance.
-Furthermore, the addition of ego-motion information was investigated.
-Ego-motion was successfully fed to the neural network either in a fashion similar to positional encodings, or via additional cross-attention mechanisms.
-This yielded major performance improvements for both the single-frame model and for the spatiotemporal model.
-We hope for this work to serve as a basis for future work on future object prediction.
+We have proposed the task of future object detection, a simple extension of traditional object detection that challenges a model's ability to jointly predict the dynamics of moving objects and the camera itself.
+Through a variety of baselines and reference methods, we explored the capabilities of existing works on this task.
+We then developed an end-to-end spatiotemporal detection transformer that uses sequential cross-attention to process previous images as well as the raw ego-motion information.
+These improvements yielded major performance increases compared to the reference methods.
+Finally, we demonstrated qualitatively that a form of video tracking emerges in our model, even though it has only been trained with single-frame object annotations.
+We believe that this shows the potential of the proposed task formulation, and we hope that this work serves as a basis for future work on future object detection.

-\parsection{Acknowledgements} This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+\parsection{Acknowledgements} This work was partially supported by the strategic research project ELLIIT and the the Wallenberg Artificial Intelligence, Autonomous Systems and Software Program (WASP) funded by Knut and Alice Wallenberg Foundation.
 The computations were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC), partially funded by the Swedish Research Council through grant agreement no. 2018-05973.